Onsite Evaluation Team

 including governance, policies, resources, and overall program management.

-They are seasoned professionals that possess the knowledge, training and experience to successfully evaluate every aspect of an HVACR program.
+The onsite assessors are seasoned professionals who possess the necessary knowledge, training, and experience to conduct a thorough evaluation of every aspect of the program(s) under consideration

 James Crisp, Ph.D.

 Dr. Crisp has been involved in career and technical education at the secondary, post-secondary and state level for over 30 years.